Epyon01P/hasstutorial/README.md

 Save and close the file.

 Our site is now available to Nginx but it is not enabled yet, so Nginx will not yet serve it.
-To have it enabled, it should also be in the `/etc/nginx/sites-enabled location`.
+To have it enabled, it should also be in the `/etc/nginx/sites-enabled` location.
 To do this, we will create a *symbolic link* inside that location pointing to our file.

 `sudo ln -s /etc/nginx/sites-available/hasstutorial.duckdns.org /etc/nginx/sites-enabled/hasstutorial.duckdns.org`